 - lightening of the skin

-Corticosteroid tablets are sometimes used to treat severe cases of lichen planus, when the symptoms are not being effectively controlled with creams or ointments.
+Corticosteroid tablets are sometimes used to treat severe cases of lichen planus, when the symptoms aren't being effectively controlled with creams or ointments.

 Possible side effects of corticosteroid tablets used on a short-term basis can include:

 - fluid retention (inability to pass urine)